jin5354/leaf-observable/README.md

 - expFn(function): function which return needed value which rely on reactive data.
 - callback(function): function to call after expFn's result has been changed.
 - options(object):
-  - deep(boolean): whether watch nested objects
+  - deep(boolean): whether watch nested objects.
   - immediate(boolean): whether run callback function syncly.
   - context(object): the context when expFn runs, will be 'this' in expFn.